Systemic-Labs/Perfect-Stack/README.md

 # [Perfect-Stack](#perfect-stack--i)  🛠i
 <br>

-## `A development guide and an awesome-list of recommendations.`
+### `A development guide` - `a precise DevTech Award` - `awesome-list of recommendations`

 - This document covers information for best practices, libs, tech stack, platforms, tools,...
-- Decide on best options for your use-case rather than being a conformist folowing popular trends.
+- Decide best options for your use-case, not a conformist who only follows popularity.
->- Contribution, to recommend an obvious better option or to improve this document, with clear reason.
+>- To contribute: link items,  recommend/reason an obvious better option, improve the document.
 >- Target users:  *developers, designers, researchers, students, startups, any decision maker*.
 >
 ## [`Shortcuts`](#shotcuts)